gabpmcp/helpdesk-poc/README.md

 ### Security

 The database uses Supabase Row Level Security (RLS) to ensure:
-- Users can only read events associated with their own user_id
+- Users can only read events associated with their own email
 - Only the backend service can write events (using the service key)

 ### Applying Migrations